chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2020-09-20-Explore-Machine-Learning-Models-with-Explainable-AI-Challenge-Lab.md

 ### Troubleshooting runtime version issue

 The lab had a serious bug when I was carrying it out on Jun 12, 2020.
 I couldn't pass the third checkpoint if set up the AI Platform models according to the lab instruction.
 The issue seems to be caused by the inconsistencies between the GCP training material and the Qwiklabs marking scheme.
-While the notebook guides to create the models with runtime version 2.1 and Python 3.7, runtime version 1.14 was specified in the checkpoint requirements as shown in the below picture.
+While the notebook guided to create the models with runtime version 2.1 and Python 3.7, the checkpoint message specified the required runtime version = 1.14 as shown in the below picture.

 {% include picture.html img="qwiklabs/qwiklab-gsp324-task4-deploy-models-to-ai-platform-error.png" width="452" height="208" class="text-center" caption="Checkpoint requirement for creating your AI Platform models" %}